Throckmorton69420/Rad/README.md

       --min-instances=0
     ```
     -   **CRITICAL:** Replace `YOUR_SUPABASE_URL` and `YOUR_SUPABASE_SERVICE_ROLE_KEY` with the actual values from your Supabase settings.
-    -   `--no-allow-unauthenticated` ensures your service is private and can only be accessed by authenticated callers (like our Vercel function).
+    -   `--no-allow-unauthenticated` secures your service so it can only be accessed by authenticated callers.

 3. After deployment, Cloud Run will show you a **Service URL**.
 Copy this URL and paste it into the `SOLVER_URL` environment variable in Vercel.

-4.  **CRITICAL - Grant Permissions:** You must explicitly grant the `vercel-solver-invoker` service account permission to invoke your newly deployed service.
+4.  **CRITICAL - Grant Invoke Permission:** You must grant the `vercel-solver-invoker` service account permission to call your new service.
     -   In the Google Cloud Console, navigate to your `radiology-solver` Cloud Run service.
-    -   Go to the **"Permissions"** tab.
+    -   Go to the **"Security"** tab.
     -   Click **"Add Principal"**.
     -   In the "New principals" field, paste the full email address of your `vercel-solver-invoker` service account (e.g., `vercel-solver-invoker@your-project-id.iam.gserviceaccount.com`).
     -   In the "Assign roles" dropdown, select the **"Cloud Run Invoker"** role.